spamstop app

 Email is the main channel for cyber attacks.

-Sender address spoofing can be easily detected by email authentication information.
+Sender address spoofing can be detected by email authentication information.

-RealSender’s “spamstop” app shows it directly in the email subject of the messages you receive.
+RealSender’s “spamstop” app shows the results of authenticity checks

 It is an efficient anti-spam solution when combined with a filter